Magento vs Shopify

 You can install Magento for free, but you still have to spend money on a domain name and a hosting service.
 Depending on which provider you’re working with, it may set you back a bit.

 Many other e-commerce platforms offer free SSL certificates or the HTTPS extension you commonly see on secure websites.
 However, Magento doesn’t come with one.
-Unless your host throws that in as part of the package, you’ll need to purchase an SSL certificate on your own.

 Another thing you’d spend on is a payment processing partner.
 But, again, without a subscription, your customers won’t be able to purchase your offerings.